NeAR: Coupled Neural Asset-Renderer Stack: Experiments

 \textbf{Training Data}.
 Our training dataset comprises 87K 3D assets with physically-based rendering (PBR) textures, curated from the Objaverse-XL dataset.
 These assets are illuminated using 2K High Dynamic Range Images (HDRIs), each at 4K resolution, used as environment maps.
 We normalized the assets to fit within a bounding box of $[-0.5, 0.5]$.
 The first training stage involves rendering 150 viewpoints under normalized lighting to extract illumination-invariant structural latent representations.
 For input images under unknown illumination, camera poses are sampled with yaw within ±45 degrees and pitch from -10 to 45 degrees, oriented towards the object's center, and with field of view (FOV) and radius following \cite{xiang2024structured}.
 Unknown illumination is modeled with (1) six area lights uniformly distributed on a sphere, (2) 1-3 area lights randomly sampled within the camera's hemisphere, or (3) a random, Z-axis-rotated environment map.
 Area light intensities are sampled uniformly between 300 and 700 (units), distances between 5 and 8 units.
 In the second stage, we re-light objects using randomly rotated environment maps as supervision, with a fixed FOV of $40^\circ$.
 We randomly and uniformly sample 12 camera viewpoints on a sphere of radius 2.0, where each viewpoint is rendered under 16 different illumination conditions.
 All data generation across both stages utilizes the Blender EEVEE Next engine~\cite{eevee} with raytracing enabled.

 \textbf{Task Definitions And Baselines}.
 We evaluate our method on two fundamental tasks: single-view forward rendering and novel view relighting from single-image to Relightable 3D.
 We evaluate the consistency between the rendered outputs and the ground truth reference images.
 The former involves single-view forward rendering with input G-buffers (such as normals, material, and depth information), image reconstruction from a single-image under random lighting, and relighting of a single image under unknown lighting.
 For single-view forward rendering, we compare against recent state-of-the-art neural rendering methods RGB$\leftrightarrow$X \cite{rgbx}, neural-gaffer \cite{jin2024neural}, DiLightNet \cite{zeng2024dilightnet}, and Diffusion-render \cite{diffusionrenderer}.
-For novel view relighting, we compare against recent open-source methods that support single-image to 3D generation with PBR materials, including Huyuan3D-2.1~\cite{zhao2025hunyuan3d} (Hy3D 2.1), MeshGen~\cite{chen2025meshgen}, 3DTopia-XL~\cite{chen20243dtopia}, and SF3D~\cite{sf3d}.
+For novel view relighting, we compare against recent open-source methods that support single-image to 3D generation with PBR materials, including Huyuan3D-2.1~\cite{zhao2025hunyuan3d} (HY3D 2.1), MeshGen~\cite{chen2025meshgen}, 3DTopia-XL~\cite{chen20243dtopia}, and SF3D~\cite{sf3d}.
+The schematic diagram for the four subtasks is illustrated in Fig. \ref{fig:subtask}.
+We additionally present qualitative results for PBR material estimation in comparison with HY3D 2.1.

 \textbf{Evaluation Metric}.
 We use PSNR, SSIM \cite{wang2004image} and LPIPS \cite{zhang2018perceptual} to measure the quality of the rendering.

 \textbf{Evaluation Datasets}.
 We construct a test set by randomly selecting 800 unseen objects from our training data.
 To validate generalization capability, we evaluate on out-of-domain datasets: Aria Digital Twin (ADT)~\cite{pan2023aria} and Digital Twin Catalog (DTC)~\cite{dong2025digital}, which feature high-fidelity photorealistic models with sub-millimeter accuracy.
 We also incorporate the Glossy Synthetic dataset~\cite{nero} and additional assets from BlenderKit\footnote{https://www.blenderkit.com/}, modifying rendering nodes to utilize the Principled BSDF shader\footnote{https://www.blender.org/}.